Cebu is one of the oldest cities in the Philippines, its soil having been walked on by Spanish conquistadors, American generals, and Filipino heroes.

-In the passing years, the Queen City of the South has seen phenomenal growth with its economy, all thanks to multinational corporations establishing their base here.
+In recent years, the Queen City of the South has seen phenomenal economic growth, all thanks to multinational corporations establishing their bases here.

 Find out why more and more companies choose to invest in and outsource to Cebu.